LandazuriPaul/nest-react/packages/server/README.md

-# Nest React API
+# Nest React Server

 ## Running the app

-By default, the API is listening to the [http://localhost:4000](http://localhost:4000) port.
-This behaviour can be configured via the [local.env](./env/local.env) file which is a basic `dotenv` configuration file, following the [NestJS recommendation](https://docs.nestjs.com/techniques/configuration) for the API configuration.
+By default, the server is listening to the [http://localhost:4000](http://localhost:4000) port.
+This behaviour can be configured via the [local.env](./env/local.env) file which is a basic `dotenv` configuration file, following the [NestJS recommendation](https://docs.nestjs.com/techniques/configuration) for the server configuration.

 ### In development